BigGreenButton/Capture-Bot/README.md

 Uses https://github.com/DV8FromTheWorld/JDA!

 Hello!
 Welcome to capture bot!
 It's a bot designed to,,,, play capture.
+What is that?
+Well it's similar to assassin.
+Rules here: https://pastebin.com/5ExajAUU

 This bot works by manipulating roles in accordance with commands and a gamestate.
 It does require: